commercionetwork/Dynamic-Incentives/README.md

 * Non perpetual gauge get removed from active queue after the the distribution period finish
 * Perpetual gauge  distribute all the tokens at a single time and somewhere else put the tokens regularly to distribute the tokens

-We want to create a CosmWasm Smart contract that replenish the (Perpetual ?)
-Gauge on a daily base according to several dynamic market conditions.
+We want to create a CosmWasm Smart contract that replenish the Perpetual Gauge on a daily base according to several dynamic market conditions.

 This module objective is to foster price and liquidity size over time with dynamic incentives.